NICMx/Jool/doc/usr/op-static-bindings.markdown

 $ # This won't hurt you (and will make sure you're removing exactly what you want to remove).
 $ jool -brt --bib6=1::1#80 --bib4=1.2.3.4#5678
 {% endhighlight %}

-[Click here](userspace-app.html) for more on what the application can be used for.